skyrossm/np-gangmap/README.md

 1. Clone this repository
 2. [Download the missing map tiles](https://mega.co.nz/#!HR1xgIQQ!I2cq1hDeWfm6A3BleDfOlTz747EpCUlX15tCt1h2IN8) and extract them into an folder called "tiles/"
-3. Run `python -m SimpleHTTPServer` if you don't have an Nginx/Apache
+3. Run `python -m SimpleHTTPServer` in the source folder if you don't have an Nginx/Apache

 ## License